shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 "Why do you want to be a cat so bad?"
 Mudrich scowled.

 "It would be great for espionage missions."
+Wryonin held onto Lemilay to stabilize himself in the boots.

 "It sure will."
 An older wolf approached them.